Marc Jeremy Blecher, James Monroe Professor of Politics and Chair

 Harry Hirsch, Professor

 Sonia Kruks, Robert S. Danforth Professor

 Eve Sandberg, Professor

 The department encourages students to consult a faculty member when they begin to consider a major in Politics.
 When declaring a major, students work with a faculty advisor to develop a program that fits the student’s interest and goals.

 The Politics Major requires completion of: (a) a minimum of 10 Courses (40 credits) in Politics, of which 7 Courses must be above the introductory level; (b) intermediate (200-level) courses in at least three of the Department’s four fields: American politics, comparative politics, international politics, and political theory; (c) a Politics research seminar (300-level) course.
 First Year Seminar courses taught by Politics faculty count towards the Politics major as introductory courses, as do Politics honors courses.
 At least 5 Full Courses must be taken from the Oberlin Politics Department.
-Courses in which a student has earned a letter grade lower than a C- or P cannot be used to fulfill the requirements of the major.
+Students must earn minimum grades of C- or P for all courses that apply toward the major.

 A minor in Politics consists of 5 Courses in Politics, with at least two courses at the intermediate level or above.
 Courses must be in at least two fields.
 At least 3 Courses must be taken from the Oberlin Politics Department.
 Courses in which a student has earned a letter grade lower than a C- or P cannot be used to fulfill the requirements of the minor.

 A student with a score of 5 on the American Politics, Comparative Politics, or General Politics AP exam will earn one full course (within the maximum limit of five full courses of work accepted before matriculation) toward the Politics major and toward graduation requirements.